jacksonday/santastrosa/README.md

 ## 🎨 Design Decisions

 ### 1. **Astro Framework**
-- **Why**: Zero JavaScript by default, excellent for content-focused pages
+- **Why**: Zero JavaScript by default, excellent for content-focused pages, demonstrate comfort with using the framework.
 - **Benefits**:
-  - Fastest possible page loads (static HTML)
+  - Fast page loads (static HTML)
   - SEO-friendly out of the box
   - Server-side rendering with no client-side hydration needed
   - Built-in component model similar to other modern frameworks